 DRA uses LDAP as the protocol for managing and executing advanced queries.
 You can use advanced queries to search for users, contacts, groups, computers, printers, OUs, and any other object that DRA supports.
 If you are familiar with the LDAP query language, you can type your LDAP query, validate the query, and share it with other AAs by saving it as a public query.
-If you are not familiar with the LDAP query language, you can use saved queries or import queries from the Active Directory User and Computers (ADUC) management console.
+If you are not familiar with the LDAP queries or import queries from the Active Directory User and Computers (ADUC) management console.
 You can manage advanced queries on both the primary Administration server and secondary Administration servers.